ChunfengDu/ChunfengDu.github.io/_pages/about.md

 His research results have been published in top international conferences and journals such as ***HPCA, IEEE TC, ACM TOS, IPDPS, MSST***.
 He served as Artifact Evaluation Committee (AEC) for CCF Class A conferences **SOSP'2021** and **FAST'2024**, and was invited to participate in the 4th Xia Peisu Young Scholars Forum organized by the Institute of Computing, Chinese Academy of Sciences.

 Chunfeng Du has received both his B.S. and B.E. from Zhengzhou University of Light Industry.
-He will reviced his Ph.D. from Xiamen University (2024.12).
+He will revice his Ph.D. from Xiamen University (2024.12).

 You can find my CV here:[Chunfeng Du's Curriculum Vitae](../assets/ChunfengDu_CV.pdf).